jmorma3/Project_3_WaveWeb/README.md

 ## Relationships between tables:

 **One-to-Many:**
-- A User can have multiple Projects, but a Project can belong to only one User.
+- One User can have multiple Projects, but a Project can belong to only one User.
-- A User can have multiple meetings in the Agenda, but an Agenda meeting can belong to only one User.
+- One User can have multiple meetings in the Agenda, but an Agenda meeting can belong to only one User.
-- A User can have multiple Invoices, but an Invoice can only belong to one User.
+- One User can have multiple Invoices, but an Invoice can only belong to one User.
-- A Project can have multiple meetings in the Agenda, but an Agenda meeting can belong to only one Project.
+- One Project can have multiple meetings in the Agenda, but an Agenda meeting can belong to only one Project.
-- A Project can have multiple Invoices, but an Invoice can only belong to one Project.
+- One Project can have multiple Invoices, but an Invoice can only belong to one Project.
+- One Project can have multiple Chat_Messages, but a Chat_Message can only belong to one Project.
+- One User can have multiple Chat_Messages, but a Chat_Message can only belong to one User.

 **Many-to-Many:**
-- A User (Developer) can work on multiple Projects, and a Project can have multiple Developers.
+- One User (Developer) can work on multiple Projects, and a Project can have multiple Developers.

 ## Endpoints: